19051837/fabulous-broccoli/style-guide.md

     weight: 1

 ---
+**_We are aiming at proving our customers the most seamless experience in areas where they are struggling with the serious security threats and production environment failures styles.
+The style guide is also a great reference for suggested typographic treatment and styles for your content._**

 _This company will adopt the differentiation strategy because our AI-based innovative products make us stand out from the other entrants, and we highly  focus on resolving the pain areas of our clients to establish a sound relationship with them.
 Additionally, we aimed at targeting two major areas,which are production issues and security threats.
 Also, our services are easily adaptable to organization of any size_

 _This enterprise is will be an early mover in the field of AI-based production environment issues mitigation and a single tool that provides integration with other security vulnerabilities platforms._